theislab/cellrank/docs/source/api.rst

 - interacting directly with the kernels defined in :class:`cellrank.kernels.Kernel` and the estimators :class:`cellrank.estimators.GPCCA` or :class:`cellrank.estimators.CFLARE`.
-  The division into kernels and estimators ensures that CellRank in broadly applicable, no matter how you have computed your transition matrix.
+  The division into kernels and estimators ensures that CellRank is broadly applicable, no matter how you have computed your transition matrix, see the :doc:`notebooks/tutorials/kernels_and_estimators` tutorial.
-  See our `Kernels and estimators tutorial <https://cellrank.readthedocs.io/en/stable/kernels_and_estimators.html>`_.

-Additionally, there is a set of plotting functions which can be used downstream of either analysis mode.
+- additionally, there is a set of :ref:`plotting` functions which can be used downstream of either analysis mode.

-The utilities are mainly for fitting continuous models to gene expression data and are utilized in some of the plotting functions, like :func:`cellrank.pl.gene_trends`.
+- the :ref:`models` are mainly for fitting continuous models to gene expression data and are utilized in some of the plotting functions, like :func:`cellrank.pl.gene_trends`.

 .. _kernels: